drikalabs/Docking-Boat-app/README.md

 after you clone the data from git , you have to do it
  * Extract file
  * You should put the file in the "command-file" directory
- * Go to main directory app and type the commad:
+ * Go to main directory app and type the command:

 ```
 $ mvn clean install